Planning a Home Extension in the UK: A Contractor's Step-by-Step Guide

 Typical Programme for a Single-Storey Extension

 Superstructure: 3–5 weeks.
 Brickwork and blockwork to wall plate, cavity insulation, lintels over openings, wall ties.
-The pace here depends heavily on the bricklayer's productivity and the complexity of the brick bond specified.
+The pace here depends heavily on the bricklayer's productivity and the complexity of the bond specified.

 Living Through a Build